How to Straighten Your Hair without Damaging It

 - First and foremost, your hair should be very dry when you start straightening it.
 Don’t blow dry your hair at maximum heat.
 It may take a little longer at a medium level, but your hair will appreciate it.

-- Besides being a healthy option for your hair, try doing a different look during the week, choosing between different styles.
-In this way you will avoid straightening your hair many days in a row and will give it a break from the heat.
+- Besides being a healthy option for your hair, try choosing different styles.
+This way, you will avoid straightening your hair many days in a row and will give it a break from the heat.

-- The temperature is also very important because more and more, if you are in a hurry, you will put it on the highest heat.
-This will help the straightening be faster, but you will notice the damages later.
+- The temperature is also very important because many times we are in a hurry and we tend to set the temperature higher on our flat irons.
+This will help straighten your hair faster, but you will notice the damages later.
+The higher the heat, the more damage we do to our hair.

 - At least once a month, remember to do a repairing treatment for your hair.
 This will depend on your hair type: oily, dry, or mixed as well as if you use heat on your hair constantly.